 Current Menu Highlights

 The current prix fixe menu is available for $98 per person and features eight modern Cantonese dishes.
 However, the menu is subject to change as Chef Boon develops additional lavish dishes.
-With the current menu, you can also order a supplemental dish, Pipa Duck for an additional $48.
-Optional wine pairing is available for $60 and a choice of desserts are approximately $18 each.
+With the current menu, you can also order a supplemental dish, Pipa Duck, for an additional $48.
+Optional wine pairing is available for $60, and a choice of desserts is approximately $18 each.

 Summer Truffle Puff

 The Summer Truffle Puff is the first dish you will have.
-That is, of course, unless Chef Boon crafts a surprise amuse-bouche for you.
-Be that as it may, you will find the Summer Truffle Puff to be an exceptionally tasty introduction.
-In fact, many past guests have said this dish was among their favorites of their dinner.
+That is unless Chef Boon crafts a surprise amuse-bouche for you.
+Be that as it may, you will find the Summer Truffle Puff an exceptionally tasty introduction.
+In fact, many past guests have said this dish was among their dinner favorites.

 Crispy Tiger Prawn

 With the Crispy Tiger Prawn, you will enjoy traditional Cantonese flavors with a modern twist.
 It comes with a lathering of sesame vinegar and sits atop a slice of watermelon.
 Despite its small size, you can still enjoy two or maybe three bites from the dish.
-The recommendation is to try a bit of the watermelon, before sampling the tiger prawn.
+The recommendation is to try some watermelon before sampling the tiger prawn.

 Steamed Shrimp and Squid Dumplings

 There is a good chance you have never had dumplings like these standout creations from Chef Boon.
-Although dumplings are a staple food in China, Chef Boon has a delicious and yes, humorous version of his own.
+Although dumplings are a staple food in China, Chef Boon has a delicious and, yes, humorous version of his own.
 In this case, you will see one dumpling with squid-like colors and the other with shrimp colors.
-Each of these have an accompaniment resembling eyes, while the other end resembles tentacles.
-Of course, both are delicious but make sure to try some of the broth for added flavor.
+Each of these has an accompaniment resembling eyes, while the other end resembles tentacles.
+Of course, both are delicious, but try some of the broth for added flavor.

 Grilled Alaskan Black Cod